The 2026 commercial training boom: A bold strategy for growth

 Dr. Uli Hilbers, Head of Sales and Market Development at Fagus GreCon, shares:

-"Sales success can be planned, and it requires the application of a promising methodology.
-At Fagus GreCon, we’ve embraced the Value Selling methodology, which emphasizes understanding customer needs and tailoring solutions to address them in a more targeted and attractive way.
 To support this, we’ve launched a company-wide sales training initiative across Germany, France, the UK, the US, Brazil, and China, focusing on standardizing our sales process while enhancing effectiveness and customer satisfaction.
 The impact has been clear—feedback from our trained employees has been overwhelmingly positive, and we sustain this momentum through regular coaching and topic refreshers.
 By equipping our teams with these capabilities, we are building a strong foundation for continued success."

 Building resilient commercial teams for 2025 and beyond

-The future of sales training will be defined by a strategic balance between technological advancement and human capabilities.
+The future of commercial training will be defined by a strategic balance between technological advancement and human capabilities.
 While AI and digital tools continue to transform the sales landscape, the focus is shifting toward developing sales teams who can maximize these technological advantages while strengthening their core commercial capabilities.

 As technology handles more routine tasks, professionals will need to excel at the uniquely human aspects of sales: building relationships, understanding clients’ needs, and crafting creative solutions to complex challenges.
 At the same time, they will also need to enhance their technical proficiency to leverage data-driven insights and boost productivity.